 West Forest Park has a 10.7% vacancy rate, which is well above average compared to other U.S. neighborhoods (higher than 64.7% of American neighborhoods).
 Most vacant housing here is vacant year round.
 This could either signal that there is a weak demand for real estate in the neighborhood or that large amount of new housing has been built and not yet occupied.
 Either way, if you live here, you may find many of the homes or apartments are empty.

-American households most often have a car, and regularly they have two or three.
-But households in the West Forest Park neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the West Forest Park neighborhood have a highly unusual car ownership.
 40.3% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 98.1% of U.S. neighborhoods.

 Did you know that the West Forest Park neighborhood has more Sub-Saharan African and African ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 36.0% of this neighborhood's residents have Sub-Saharan African ancestry and 5.5% have African ancestry.